Flank/flank-dashboard/metrics/web/docs/01_metrics_web_application_architecture.md

 - `data`
 - `presentation`

 The main idea is to separate the business logic from the frameworks used, like `Flutter` or `Firebase`.
 Each of the layers has its own responsibilities.
 The `data` layer is responsible for saving and loading data from the persistent store.
-The `domain` layer is responsible for data processing, and interaction with the `data` layer.
+The `domain` layer is responsible for data processing, and interfacing with the `data` layer.
 The `presentation` layer is responsible for displaying the data to the user and gives an ability for the user to interact with data.
-So, these layers encapsulate the business logic of different application parts and make our application more maintainable.
-Also, it allows us to write more granular tests and test different pieces of the application separately from each other.

 > Explain the clean architecture dependency rule.